rithvikrao/MarqueeAnalysis/README.md

-# Visualization and Analysis of GS Marquee Forecasting Data
+# Visualization and Analysis of Goldman Sachs Marquee Forecasting Data
 PennApps 2019

 This project is composed of a series of Python scripts.
 It is divided into three components.